 Hong Kong: Competition Commission

 It has taken Hong Kong nearly two decades to develop its first general competition law.
-Being the latecomer means we have the benefit of hindsight; we are well placed to learn from international best practice while remaining alive to local commercial realities.
-Our approach is reflected in the draft guidelines.
-That said, we need to play catch-up fast, most crucially to keep up with the expectations of the Hong Kong public and to get ready to carry out our role in a relatively short period of time.
+Being the latecomer means we have the benefit of hindsight; we are well placed to learn from international best practice, while remaining alive to local commercial realities.
+Our approach is reflected in the guidelines.
+That said, we need to play catch-up fast, most crucially to keep up with the expectations of the Hong Kong public.

 Hong Kong’s competition law

 The idea of a competition law for Hong Kong first came to light in 1994, when the Consumer Council undertook a series of studies on business competitiveness in Hong Kong.
 These included studies on bank deposit interest rates, supermarkets, fuel, broadcasting, telecommunications and residential property.
 Recommendations made by the Consumer Council in relation to the telecommunications sector in this context ultimately led to the introduction of a competition regime for that sector in 2001.

 In response to the Consumer Council’s various reports on competitiveness, the government established the Competition Policy Advisory Group (COMPAG) in 1997 to review Hong Kong’s competition-related issues at large, and to handle complaints.
 However, this latter function was limited by COMPAG’s lack of formal investigatory powers and of any authority to render binding decisions or enforcement actions.
 In 2006, COMPAG recommended that a cross-sector competition law be introduced with an independent regulatory body set up to enforce the law.
 Various public consultations followed, and in 2008 the government’s Commerce and Economic Development Bureau released a blueprint of the key provisions of a proposed Competition Bill.
 The Bill was tabled in the Legislative Council in 2010, before being passed into law on 14 June 2012.